Hank Bauer (American football): San Diego Chargers

 Bauer was picked up in 1977 by the San Diego Chargers and went on to a distinguished playing and broadcasting career, entirely in San Diego.
 Bauer was honored in November 2009 as one of the 50 Greatest Chargers in team history as part of the Chargers' 50th Anniversary season celebration held at a large outdoor ceremony in downtown San Diego.
 Bauer also developed as a noted media spokesman during his career and went on to TV sportscasting as well as radio.

 Bauer holds the NFL single-season record for most special-teams tackles with 52.
 As a short-yardage specialist and often referred to "Hank the Howitzer" for his explosive running style, Bauer finished one season with 18 carries for a total of 28 yards, scoring eight touchdowns and achieving nine first downs.
 Bauer was forced to retire in 1983, after playing six games with a broken neck.

 Personal life

 After retiring from professional football, Bauer coached running backs and special teams for four years with the Chargers, then became a sports anchor for KFMB from 1987 to 2002.
 He worked from 1998 to 2014 as the color commentator for the Chargers radio broadcasts on FM105.3 and AM1360 in San Diego.
-The Chargers suspended Bauer for one game in 2014 after he made an anti-Semitic joke during a game.
+The Chargers suspended Bauer for one game in 2014 after he made an antisemitic joke during a game.
 Bauer apologized a day after the remark was publicized by Deadspin, although the Anti-Defamation League called the apology "inadequate."
 After the season, the Chargers let Bauer go.
 Bauer was the sports anchor at KFMB-TV8 in San Diego from 1987 through 2003.